I've applied. Now what?

 - International high school curriculum requirements

-- University or college student requirements
+- University or college transfer requirements

 - Mature student requirements

-- Non-degree or visiting student requirements
+- Non-degree student requirements

 - Home-schooled student requirements

 - Concurrent studies requirements

 When you submit your application, the admissions portal will allow you to upload select unofficial documents.
 We may be able to consider you for early acceptance based on unofficial documents.
 However, to make a verified acceptance decision for all applicants, we will need the official documents associated with your category of admission and curriculum.
 As well, any evaluation for transfer credit will not begin until official transcripts are received.